Nils Gustaf Ekholm: Biography

 In 1899, Ekholm, an early and eager spokesman for anthropogenic climatic control, pointed out that at present rates, the burning of coal eventually could double the concentration of atmospheric CO_{2}.
 According to Ekholm, being influenced by the thoughts of his lifelong friend and colleague Svante Arrhenius, this would "undoubtedly cause a very obvious rise of the mean temperature of the Earth."
 By controlling the production and consumption of CO_{2}, he thought humans would be able to "regulate the future climate of the Earth and consequently prevent the arrival of a new ice age."
 An English version published in 1901 in the Quarterly Journal of the Royal Meteorological Society resulted in wide dissemination of Ekholm's ideas, including the use of the term "greenhouse" to describe the effect of carbon dioxide).
+This paper noted the role of CO_{2} as a control of the level of water vapor in air, which acted as an amplifier of the greenhouse effect of CO_{2}.
+He stated: